 Its finely calibrated sensors – 2 on the forehead, 2 behind the ears plus 3 reference sensors – detect and measure the activity of your brain (EEG) and help you relax as well as provide you with very effective meditation training.

 - MUSE IS YOUR PERSONAL MEDITATION ASSISTANT: Stop guessing if you’re doing it right.
 Muse 2 makes...

 - FIND CALM & STAY FOCUSED: Research has shown that meditation with Muse helps relieve stress, improve...

-Folks suffering from insomnia and other sleep problems say that Muse S helps them get to sleep and experience a better night’s sleep.
+Folks who have insomnia and other sleep problems say that Muse S helps them get to sleep and experience a better night’s sleep.

 - YOUR PERSONAL SLEEP & MEDITATION ASSISTANT: Improve your sleep routine and meditation practice with...